EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 I pulled out Lutheria's emergency crystal, grateful for once that my mistress believed in expensive contingencies.

 The rift opened silently behind a thick cluster of trees, just out of his line of sight.
-Perfect.

 "Aria?"
 His voice was farther away now, confused.
 "Where..."